jacob-swanson/personal-site/_posts/2019-05-15-change-docker-ip-range.md

 And restart Docker with `sudo systemctl restart docker`.

-* **bip** -- specifies the IP address and netmask to use for Docker’s default bridge using standard CIDR notation.
+* **bip** -- specifies the IP address and netmask to use for Docker's default bridge using standard CIDR notation.
   New containers will use IP addresses within this range.
 Existing ones will not be modified.

   ```